Percentage Calculator

 Frequently Asked Questions

 Yes!
 Our calculator accepts decimal values for both numbers and percentages.
-For example, you can calculate 12.5% of 100, or find what percentage 33.33 is of 100.
+For example, you can calculate 12.5% of 100.

 A percentage point is the absolute difference between two percentages.
-For example, if something increases from 10% to 15%, that's a 5 percentage point increase, but a 50% relative increase (since 15 is 50% more than 10).
+For example, an increase from 10% to 15% is a 5 percentage point increase, but a 50% relative increase.

-Our calculator performs precise calculations and displays results to 2 decimal places.
-The calculations use standard mathematical formulas and should match results from other percentage calculators or manual calculations.
+Our calculator performs precise calculations and displays results to 2 decimal places using standard mathematical formulas.